 Application Information for Residency

-The Louisiana State University Physical Medicine and Rehabilitation Staff invite you to join our program!
-We are eager to share our program, medical center, and unique city of New Orleans with you!
+The Louisiana State University Physical Medicine and Rehabilitation Faculty, Staff and house officers invite you to learn about our program!
+We are eager to share our program, state of the art medical facilities, and unique city of New Orleans with you.

-Of the 84 PM&R Residency Training Programs in the U.S., LSU PM&R is one of only a few Categorical programs (i.e. no preliminary intern year is required).
+Of the more than ninety PM&R Residency Training Programs in the United States, LSUHSC PM&R is one of only a few categorical programs (i.e. no preliminary intern year is required).

 The following are guidelines to help you in completing your application to our program: